leshill/rails3-app/README.md

 ----------

-We use the Factory Girl and Haml Rails 3 generators &mdash; the generators for RSpec and Fabrication are packages in their gems.
-These generators are from the [ haml-rails ](http://github.com/indirect/haml-rails) and [factory_girl_generator](http://github.com/leshill/factory_girl_generator) gems.
+We use the Factory Girl and Haml Rails 3 generators &mdash; the generators for RSpec and Fabrication are packaged within their respective gems.
+The Factory Girl and Haml generators are from the [ haml-rails ](http://github.com/indirect/haml-rails) and [factory_girl_generator](http://github.com/leshill/factory_girl_generator) gems.